yursha/howtos/networking/networking.md

 - `sftp` archlinux package and tool for FTP over SSH

 # RDP
-- `rdesktop` - archlinux package and tool for RDP
+- `rdesktop` - archlinux and fedora package and tool for RDP

 # wifi
 ## `iw`